open-rmf/rmf_traffic_editor/rmf_traffic_editor_assets/README.md

 ## Artist Credits and Licenses

-Credits and licenses for each individual asset's creator can be found by downloading the model that corresponds to the asset's name on [Ignition Fuel](https://app.ignitionrobotics.org/fuel)!
+Credits and licenses for each individual asset's creator can be found by downloading the model that corresponds to the asset's name on [Gazebosim Fuel](https://app.gazebosim.org/fuel)!